benjamine/phenotype/README.md

 - The object type hierarchy (inheritance and polimorphism); and
 - Behavior definition (composable units of **reusable** behavior)

-A *Trait* is, in its simplest form, a set of methods (behavior).
+A *Trait* is, on its simplest form, a set of methods (behavior).
 They provide the ultimate reusability of multiple inheritance, but without all the feared sloppyness (eg. unexpected/uncontrolled overrides, and the famous [diamond problem](http://en.wikipedia.org/wiki/Diamond_problem#The_diamond_problem)).

 Phenotype traits extend the typical definition of *Trait*, to use them as the only type artifact (instead of traits being just a complement for classes).